-He panicked for a split second as he wondered, Blood?
+He panicked for a split second.
+Blood?
 Then his eyes focused on the worn and chewed hubcap laying in front of him and he groaned.

 The morning after a full moon was like the worst hangover imaginable.
 Beyond reaching the garage and succumbing to the moon’s painful embrace, he had no memory of the night before.
 His head and body ached from being contorted and bent through the transformation, and all of his senses were dulled down to normal once again, making him feel blind and stuffy compared to the night before.
-Now to top it all off his mouth tasted of scrap metal.
+To top it all off, his mouth tasted of scrap metal.

 He could see his human reflection in the remaining smooth parts of the mangled piece of metal.
 His yellow eyes were weary and bloodshot, the supernatural color a constant reminder that he wasn’t fully human anymore.
 His tanned skin, dark eyebrows and the dark fall of his bangs… everything was back to normal, but seeing his own familiar reflection was a relief.